jacobemcken/jacobemcken.github.io/_posts/2022-01-10-heroicons-from-cljs.md

 ```

-To allow build tools (like Shadow-cljs) to propperly optimize builds instead
+To allow build tools (like Shadow-cljs) to properly optimize builds instead
 require icons individually, even though it is more verbose:

 ```clojure